fastlane/docs/docs/actions/import_from_git.md

   url: "git@github.com:fastlane/fastlane.git", # The URL of the repository to import the Fastfile from.
   branch: "HEAD", # The branch to checkout on the repository.
 Defaults to `HEAD`.
   path: "fastlane/Fastfile" # The path of the Fastfile in the repository.
 Defaults to `fastlane/Fastfile`.
+  version: "~> 1.0.0" #The version to checkout on the respository.
+Optimistic operator can be used to select the latest version within constraints.
 )
 ```